 I am Tiberio Frisoli, MD, Interventional Cardiologist with specialized training in minimally invasive interventions for heart valve (i.e. Aortic Stenosis, Mitral Regurgitation) and artery (i.e. Coronary Artery Disease) problems.
 I practice at Henry Ford Hospital in Detroit, MI, in the Center for Structural Heart Disease, and also at Henry Ford Allegiance in Jackson, MI.
 This is some of the recent work I have contributed and press I have received: TCT MD, HFHS release, Healio, 1000th Henry Ford TAVR; along with some of my research publications, in my field of work.
-I have the privilege of working with and learning from a team that performs some of the most innovative heart procedures in the work.
+I have the privilege of working with and learning from a team that performs some of the most innovative heart procedures in the world.

 My father, age 13 when he first arrived in the US, brought with him a sense of tradition, citizenship, work ethic, accountability.
 He learned English, worked with my grandfather as a stone mason on weekends, and worked his way through high school, college, medical school (back to Italy, in Rome), and ultimately residency and fellowship (Boston), after which he has had a thriving practice as a maternal fetal medicine physician (high risk Ob/Gyn), caring for women with high-risk pregnancies, with skill and compassion.
 My mother is a most elegant lady with a remarkable eye for fashion and interior design, a phenomenal cook, a strong matriarch.
 She left her studies in Biology at the University of Siena in Tuscany when she met my father (a story worthy of a romantic Hollywood movie) and moved to this country where she learned English and became a strong foundation for a family of 4 men.
 She is the enthusiasm, style, and strength of the family and has taught me how to cook, how to speak Italian fluently, and much more.